Spain promises help for nursing homes as coronavirus deaths climb

 While the disease kills the elderly more often, it claimed the life of a 35-year old policeman without prior health problems and that of a 52-year-old nurse - the first victim within Spain’s stretched healthcare system.

-Still Fernando Simon, the head of the health emergency centre, said Spain was “probably slowly approaching the peak of cases.”
+Still Fernando Simon, the head of the health emergency center, said Spain was “probably slowly approaching the peak of cases.”

 “We hope it will be in a few days, it can’t be far away,” he said.